AUGSpeed/HRE-Repository/README.md

 ### Step 5:

-Launch ModOrganizer from the exe found in your `F4EEInstall` folder.
+Launch ModOrganizer from the exe found in your `HREInstall` folder.

 NOTE: If you are on Windows 11, update the MO2 Installation using the Update button (It looks like a globe) in the top right of MO2.